Release-Candidate/OCaml-Buck-2-Examples/README.md

 ### GitHub Actions

-In the file [./.github/workflows/test.yml](./.github/workflows/test.yml) there are working Github actions.
+In the file [./.github/workflows/test.yml](./.github/workflows/test.yml) there are working Github actions for MacOS and Linux.
+The Windows part does not work, as passing the PATH into `dromedary.py` (which calls other Python scripts, which call `ocamlfind`) fails.

 ## Other Buck 2 with OCaml Resources